 “All I wanted was to be safe,” he told me with tears in his eyes.
 Majd had by then realised he was to be deported.
 He was sharing a tiny tent with two and sometimes three companions in a chaotic and very dangerous camp.
 The camp's official capacity was 700 people, but it was currently housing at least 1,500.
 Last August and September, as many as 2,200 were crammed there in absolutely savage conditions.
 And fresh refugees were arriving all the time.
 Every other day, a fresh boatload of them was delivered to Samos.
 The situation on the other Aegean Islands was much the same.

-The UNHCR spokesperson Boris Cheshirkov confirms that recent months has seen a steady flow of vulnerable refugees into Greece: “Roughly 40% of those arriving in this last period are children.
+The UNHCR spokesperson Boris Cheshirkov confirms that recent months have seen a steady flow of vulnerable refugees into Greece: “Roughly 40% of those arriving in this last period are children.
 Many of them are parentless.
 There has also been an increase in invalids among the new arrivals.
 The situation is extremely sensitive.”
-Cheshirkov also drew the attention to the severe overcrowding and catastrophic conditions at the reception centres on the islands, especially on Lesbos and Samos.
+Cheshirkov also drew attention to the severe overcrowding and catastrophic conditions at the reception centres on the islands, especially on Lesbos and Samos.
 The most vulnerable refugees are being transferred to the mainland.
 “The reception centres have become a dangerous environment for women.
 There is very little oversight of what goes on.
 Sexual violence is on the rise.
-We at the UNHCR have recently pointed all this out in our official report,” he explains.
+We at the UNHCR have recently pointed all this out in our official report,” he explains

 A hundreds days of destitution

 To avoid deportation, Majd Tabhet accepted his Orthodox priest's offer to move in to the monastery for a while.
 But he knew he would not be able to hide for long.
 After a few weeks, he was apprehended by the police.
 This was during last autumn.
 Majd was immediately put in a small detention cell at the local police station.
 Over the next few months, he was to share the cubicle with all sorts of criminals and a number of fellow refugees.